BillyLjm-zz/CS100.1x.__CS190.1x/ReadMe.md

-# CS100.1x Introduction to Big Data with Apache Spark
+# CS100.1x & CS190.1x - Big Data & Machine Learning with Apache Spark

-These are the labs I did as part of the CS100.1x MOOC.
+These are the labs I did as part of the CS100.1x and CS190.1x MOOC.
 I started with prior python experience but no apache spark knowledge.

 ## MOOC Details